EUROPE

 After a tour through its vaults, you’ll understand what haunts Edinburgh.
 This underground area was the old city, built over as time passed.
 During the plague epidemic, it is said that hundreds of people died there.
 Edinburgh’s Nor’ Loch was the site of “Trials by Douking,” where women accused of witchcraft were tested.
 If they drowned, they were dead but exonerated.
 If they survived, they were witches, burned alive at Castlehill.
 Edinburgh Castle and Greyfriars Kirkyard are also said to be full of supernatural energy.
 In the 1820s, more than a dozen residents were murdered to provide cadavers for the city’s medical program.

 Many companies offer tours of the darker side of Edinburgh, some more frightening than others.
-City of the Dead tours, designed by thriller author J.A.
-Henderson, are terrifying.
-Mercat Tours provide historical walks and haunting expeditions around the city.
-The Real Mary King’s Close team unveils the most haunted area of the vaults which still looks like a 17th century neighborhood.
+For a terrifying tour, check out City of the Dead tours, designed by thriller author J.A.
+Henderson.
+Mercat Tours, provide historical walks and haunting expeditions around the city.
+The Real Mary King’s Close team, unveils the most haunted area of the vaults which still look like a 17th century neighborhood.

 Tulloch Castle, Dingwall, Scotland